Building Additions Overview

 Requirements for Approval

 The next step is to submit design plans or an installers sketch demonstrating how the property can accommodate a code complying system.
-This should be submitted as part of the application for approval.
+This has to be submitted as part of the application for approval.
 A sketch or design plan will show in some detail the new or expanded system in its tested expansion area on the lot.
 In most instances, no upgrade of the system has to occur at the time of house addition, unless the addition results in a substantial increase in design flow, read below:

-THE CODE REQUIRES EXPANSION OF THE SEWAGE DISPOSAL SYSTEM AT THE TIME OF THE HOUSE ADDITION WHEN THE ADDITION RESULTS IN MORE THAN A 50% INCREASE IN THE DESIGN FLOW
+THE CODE REQUIRES EXPANSION OF THE SEWAGE DISPOSAL SYSTEM AT THE TIME OF THE HOUSE ADDITION WHEN THE ADDITION RESULTS IN MORE THAN A 50% INCREASE IN THE DESIGN FLOW.

 You should also be aware that on lots where soil conditions are considered marginal, the homeowner may have to consult with a professional engineer to determine a code complying area.

 What happens if the lot cannot meet current Code?

 Let's look at instances where the homeowner is unable to demonstrate a code complying area.
 This is done in two parts.

 If a code complying area cannot be demonstrated, building additions may still be approved if all 5 requirements below are met:

 - the replacement system meets 50% of leaching area and spread (MLSS) requirements